gupta409/Algorithms-Implementation/README.md

 # Introduction to Algorithms
 ---
 ## Content
-This repository has my solutions to various programming problems I solved in the CSCI4041 course on _Introduction to Algorithms_ during the Fall 2017 at the University of Minnesota.
+This repository has my solutions to various programming problems I solved in the CSCI4041 course on _Introduction to Algorithms_ during Fall 2017 at the University of Minnesota.
 The following is a list of problems and the algorithm it dealt with.

  1. **Homework 1:**